 This preparative biochemical action by the brain on behalf of the digestive system is known as the cephalic stage; ‘cephalic’ arising from the Greek word κεφάλη (pronounced ‘kefali’), meaning ‘head’.
 The head stage of digestion is usually initiated by one or more of three contributing sensations, namely, olfaction (sense of smell), gustation (taste) or visual stimulation.
 These sensations evoke the release of various neurotransmitters, e.g. acetylcholine which act on both the sympathetic and parasympathetic nervous systems to initiate digestive reflexes, one of which being the secretion of oesophageal mucus to line and lubricate the throat.
 As fish do not possess salivary glands, it is this mucus which acts to aid motility of food through into the gastrointestinal tract for digestion.
 Other secretions directly influenced by cephalic stimuli are those of hormones such as insulin and the catecholamines, these hormones are responsible for various neurological responses, notably the regulation and breakdown of lipids / fats (lipolysis), respectively.

 Science jargon aside, I am inferring that;

-1. Fish are like us, their bellies grumble & they ‘salivate’ when they see, smell or taste food
+1. Fish are like us, their bellies grumble & they do the fish equivalent of ‘salivating’ when they see, smell or taste food.

 2. We can do certain things to initiate the cephalic stage (and assist digestion).